kensanata/face/README.md

 We're using simple string matching, here.
 So, anything with "eyes" in its filename, can be used.
 The images are more or less 370 × 470 pixels.
 I got that by scanning images that were about 3.2 × 4.0 cm.

+The images have an alpha channel but I'm not sure how this is supposed to work.
+Right now I'm telling the app to use white as the transparent color.

 Take a look at the
 [scanned image](https://www.flickr.com/photos/kensanata/20972514994/in/dateposted/).